 Large Scale Corporate Partnerships with Volunteer Ireland

 Volunteer Ireland’s corporate programme collaborates with companies on large scale partnerships engaging hundreds of employee volunteers in community projects.
-Activities run the gamut – providing business advice to charities; hands on painting and gardening projects; delivering science activities to primary schools; social activities with refugees and the elderly; mapping wheelchair accessibility in communities; assembling essential care kits for the homeless, craft kits for refugee children and play packs for children in hospital.
+Activities run the gamut – providing business advice to charities; hands on painting and gardening projects; delivering science activities to primary schools; social activities with refugees and the elderly; mapping wheelchair accessibility in communities; assembling essential care kits for the homeless, creating craft kits for underprivileged children and play packs for children in hospital.
 Whatever the project, our team focuses on engaging employees in volunteering that has a positive and measurable impact on the community.
-For example, Volunteer Ireland partners with a large pharmaceutical organisation in the Mid West to plan and deliver an annual week-long programme of volunteer activities.
-In 2023, over 1200 employee volunteers contributed 3189 hours across 38 volunteer projects, with 28 local community partners.

 Community Volunteers